Manufacturing Careers Bridge

 Adult Career Pathway: Mechatronics, Machine Tool Technology, Welding, HVAC/R

-Prepares Students to: Enter college level integrated classes to prepare for certificates or degrees in:
+Prepares Students for: Entry into college level integrated classes to prepare for certificates or degrees in Welding, Machine Tool Technology, HVAC/R and/or Mechatronics

 Access Curriculum: View Materials